 The appointment is in accordance with Article 144 (1) of the 1992 Constitution which states that “the Chief Justice shall be appointed by the President, acting in consultation with the Council of State and with the approval of Parliament”.

-President Akufo-Addo made the disclosure today being Friday, 12th May, 2017, at the Flag Staff House.
+President Akufo-Addo made the disclosure on Friday, 12th May 2017, at the Flag Staff House.
 This was after the Council of State approved the President’s choice of Madam Akuffo as the desired person to occupy the national position.
 During the announcement, Nana Addo expressed strong confidence in Sophia Akuffo, stating that he has known her for close to 40 years.

 Justice Anin Yeboah rather earned the position of FIFA’s Disciplinary Committee Chairman.